DmIvanov/DmIvanov.github.io/_posts/2019-02-05-ios-app-extensions-data-sharing.md

 You can also access shared iCloud if you are brave enough 😉 You can check out Lister sample app published by Apple (for some reason the app was removed from the Apple samples directory and now you can only find it in [some mirrors on GitHub](https://github.com/RommelTJ/Lister))

 _More about data sharing in [_official documentation_](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html#//apple_ref/doc/uid/TP40014214-CH21-SW1﻿) and [WWDC 2015 App Extension Best Practices video](https://developer.apple.com/videos/play/wwdc2015/224/)

+&nbsp;

+---
+I hope you enjoyed this piece of reading.
+If you have any questions, suggestions or corrections you can reach me out [on Twitter](https://twitter.com/dmtopolog)